 Purchasing an HVAC system is a major investment requiring thoughtful consideration.
-The information in this article will help guide you through the initial process, such as hiring a contractor, and the steps necessary to help get you started in the right direction.
+The information in this article will help guide you through the initial process, such as hiring a local HVAC contractor in Austin, and the steps necessary to help get you started in the right direction.

-A crucial step when installing a new HVAC system is hiring a contractor.
+A crucial step when installing a new HVAC system is hiring a reliable local contractor.
 Your contractor is responsible for determining the type of system best suited for your property as well as its capacity.
-The contractor will also control the quality of the HVAC installation.
-Your contractor will carry more weight regarding your overall satisfaction than the brand of equipment you choose.
+Your Austin contractor will also control the quality of the HVAC installation.
+Your contractor will carry more weight regarding your overall satisfaction than the air conditioner brand of equipment you choose.
 Before committing to an HVAC contractor, verify that their license is current and check with local governing agencies or the Better Business Bureau about any disciplinary actions or complaints.

 Be prepared when meeting with the HVAC contractors or sales representative by asking these important questions.

 - What size system do I need, and what calculation did you base it on?

 - What is the condition of my ductwork and will the new system adapt?

 - Can you provide proof of insurance and verification of an HVAC license?